sounding-spirit/checklist/README.md

 This GitHub repository contains a working version of the checklist and its data dictionary.

-**A citable version of this dataset is accessible through the Sounding Spirit Dataverse at https://doi.org/10.15139/S3/VQT4D5.**
+**A citable version of this dataset is published on the Sounding Spirit Dataverse at https://doi.org/10.15139/S3/VQT4D5.**

 ## Authors
 Erin Fulton and Jesse P. Karlsberg